nventive/DotNet.Backend.Template/README.md

 dotnet ef database update --project <Core project> --startup-project <Web project>
 ```

+Additionaly, the project adds a ``docker-compose.yml` that allows you to:

+- Start a docker container with MS SQL Server running locally on linux with a new database created
+- Easily restore any additional database on container start by dropping the backups into the `.docker/mssql/to-restore` folder

+The `Web` and `Functions` projects are configured to use this database in development.
+Just run `docker-compose up` and you're good to go.

 #### Azure Functions

 When using the `--Functions` option, 2 projects are added to the solution: